IlariaPilo/c-class/part-2-bitwise/README.md

 // O_CREAT  = 64
 // O_TRUNC  = 512
 ```
-Maybe printing them as integer didn't give it away, but converting them to binary sure will!
+Maybe printing them as integer didn't give it away, but converting them to binary surely will!
 ```
 O_WRONLY = 0000000001
 O_CREAT  = 0001000000